SkygearIO/features/features/268-next-cf/api.md

       - name: user_required
 ```

-- `cf` indicates the dictionary is the cf configuration in the file
+- `deployments` indicates the dictionary is the deployments configuration in the file
-- `function1` is the name of function, function deployed with the same name will considered as the same function with different version
+- `function1` is the name of deployment item, item deployed with the same name will considered as the same item with different version
 - `type` is the type of the function
   - `http-handler`
     - a single function that accepts http requests from an exact path